-Together they provide the new House procedures, except those regarding new earmarks added in conference.
+Together these provisions establish the House procedures, except those regarding new earmarks added in conference.
 These additional procedures were adopted in H.Res.
 491, which did not amend House rules, but instead is a House standing order which will be effective during the 110th Congress.
 Section 521 of P.L.
 110-81 includes new Senate Rule XLIV.2